tech-Gungun26/Website/README.md

 # Website
 Meerabai College Website Project
 Project Overview
-This project is a collaborative effort by Gungun, Esha, and Kalyani to build a website for Meerabai College, part of Delhi Skill and Entrepreneurship University (DSEU).
+This project is a collaborative effort by Gungun, Kalyani, and Esha to build a website for Meerabai College, part of Delhi Skill and Entrepreneurship University (DSEU).
 The website is designed using HTML, CSS, and Java, and will be linked to the main DSEU website to fetch and display new updates.

 Key Features
 Responsive Design: A user-friendly interface that works seamlessly on both desktop and mobile devices.